nivbhaskhar/UnPuzzled/CheckingAdjacency/Training/Training_ResNetFT.md

-# Training FromScratch
+# Finetuning ResNetFT

-We train our FromScratch CNN model to solve the checking_left_right_adjacency problem
+We finetune ResNet18 to solve the checking_left_right_adjacency problem

 ```python